dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/implementation-guide/scale-up.md

 Once you complete your testing and training materials, and start your rollout, you don’t want the application version to change for any of the users, unless you have re-tested the new version.
 Version changes could include a modified UI, erroneous behaviours, or an incompatibility with your DHIS 2 server version.
 You want to thoroughly test new versions before pushing them to your users, so you can ensure that the new version doesn’t cause any problems to your configuration, requires retraining, on requires changes to your configuration.

-In summary, for any installation that involves a significant number of devices you should avoid the use of Google Play, and instead use a Mobile Device Management (MDM) solution, which we discuss in [<span class="underline">this chapter</span>](#mobile-device-management).
+In summary, for any installation that involves a significant number of devices you should avoid the use of Google Play, and instead use a Mobile Device Management (MDM) solution, which we discuss in [this chapter](#mobile-device-management).
 If you don’t have access to this option, you could consider using Google Play, but you should disable auto-update for the DHIS 2 android application.
 The procedure on how to do this changes by Android OS version - please google ‘how to disable android auto update by application in Andrid X.X’.

 **Telecommunication contracts**

 If your installation plans to include the use of SMS for transmitting selected records via SMS when mobile data is not available, you will need to establish a contract with a local aggregator which can provide you with an incoming number to receive the SMS.
-You should configure your server to receive & send SMSs - please see [<span class="underline">DHIS 2</span> <span class="underline">documentation</span>](https://docs.dhis2.org/master/en/user/html/mobile_sms_service.html#) on SMS connections.
+You should configure your server to receive & send SMSs - please see [DHIS 2 documentation](https://docs.dhis2.org/master/en/user/html/mobile_sms_service.html#) on SMS connections.
 You will need to estimate the number of messages per month to be able to forecast the monthly cost.

 The process of selecting and signing a contract with an SMS provider varies by country and it depends on the procurement procedures of your organization.